datadiversitylab/datadiversitylab.github.io/src/team/cristian-roman-palacios.md

 memberEducation: PhD
 memberDate: null
 memberDateEnd: ""
-memberBio: Early Career fellow at the Center for Diverse Leadership in Science, University of California, Los Angeles.
+memberBio: Asistant Professor at the School of Information, UArizona and Early Career fellow at the Center for Diverse Leadership in Science, University of California, Los Angeles.
 Cristian's research is focused on the intersection between evolutionary biology, climate change, and applied machine learning.
 He is generally interested in answering questions in Evolutionary Biology and developing methods and tools for different fields.
 tags:
   - Current
   - PI